-Associate of applied science graduates with a specialization in electronics technology typically find employment as engineering aides, laboratory technicians and field service representatives.
-Many graduates transfer to nearby universities which offer a bachelor of engineering technology or bachelor of applied science degree on a "2+2" basis - two years at the community college and two years at the university.
+Graduates of Monroe County Community College's associate of applied science degree with specialization in electronics technology typically find employment as engineering aides, laboratory technicians and field service representatives.
+Many graduates transfer to nearby universities that offer a bachelor of engineering technology or bachelor of applied science degree on a "2+2" basis - two years at the community college and two years at the university.
 These graduates generally obtain engineering positions and often advance into management.

 The program provides a solid foundation in general electronics in the first three semesters and moves into some currently and regionally important specialized areas in the fourth semester.
 Throughout, the program maintains a commitment of "hands-on" laboratory applications to support and reinforce theoretical discussions of circuits.
-To this end, the Electronics II course includes the construction of a finished electronic instrument which students may keep at their option.
-Graduates of this program will be prepared for entry-level employment in the following areas:
+To this end, the Electronics and Electronics Trouble Shooting (ELEC 200) course includes the construction of a finished electronic instrument that students may keep at their option.

+Graduates of this program will be prepared for entrylevel employment in the following areas: